DivyTej/modernSecurityHeaderCheck/README.md

 ## Overview

-A simple tool which is written in bash uses curl to check for modern security headers.
-It can be used to automate testing in penetration testing.
+A simple and effective Bash tool that leverages `curl` to check for modern web security headers across specified IPs and ports.
+Designed for automation in penetration testing workflows, it helps quickly identify missing or misconfigured HTTP response headers such as `Strict-Transport-Security`, `Content-Security-Policy`, and more.

 ## Usage